nameless695/JokerCord/README.md

 python3 /Path/to/the/folder/joker.py
 ```
 Please run it inside the Bot folder.

+**Getting your token**

+To get your discord token: [Tutorial](https://discordhelp.net/discord-token)
+To get a channel ID, first enable discord developer mode by accesing Settings>Appearance>Enable developer mode

 ## Contributing
 Any bugs you find please consider sending them.
 Do notice this bot is in a very early beta stage so not all names will be correct.